Shihao-H/Trip-Planning-App/team/sprint5.md

 #### Test Driven Development
 * Write method headers, javadoc, unit tests, and code in that order for all methods/functions.
 * Unit tests are fully automated.
-* Code coverage is at least 50%, 70% preferred.
+* Code coverage is at least 70%.
 #### Clean Code
 * Code Climate maintainability of A or B.
 * Code adheres to Google style guides for Java and JavaScript.